 Once you reach the top of Huayna Picchu the view are outstanding and you will get some great pictures once the fog has lifted.

 However, if it is the view you are after and you cannot get tickets to Huayna Picchu there are alternatives to Huayna Picchu.
 The first being Cerro Machu Picchu.
-Also known as Machu Picchu Mountain, this is the largest mounting in the complex and it is directly across from Huayna Picchu.
+Also known as Machu Picchu Mountain, this is the largest mountain in the complex and it is directly across from Huayna Picchu.
 The trail is less crowded so a lot quieter than the Huayna Picchu trek and some say has better views.
 The trek takes around two and a half hours to the top and an hour to come back down.
-If you have more time and are a keen hiker, you should try the Putukusi Mountain or happy mountain trail, this is the more challenging of all the trails and you need to be fit to attempt this trek.
+If you have more time and are a keen hiker, you should try the Putukusi Mountain or happy mountain trail, this is the more challenging of all the trails and Machu Picchu tours, you need to be fit to attempt this trek.
 This trail requires no permits but is only for those who are not scared of heights.

 Lastly is the hike to Inti Punku, or the Sun gate, this short hike takes an hour each way but is up a very steep hill.
 If you do the Inka Trail you will enter Machu Picchu through the Sun gate, this short trek is also very rewarding, as the views are spectacular with not much effort.